xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 bit of a creative compulsion).
 <br><br>
 The public fork of SceneJS is now archived and no longer under development.
 However, if you're looking for a production-proven
-WebGL-based 3D engine with a more conventional component-based architecture, you might find my latest engine useful: [http://xeogl.org](http://xeogl.org).
+WebGL-based 3D engine which is currently used in several commercial IFC and CAD viewers, you might find my latest engine useful: [http://xeogl.org](http://xeogl.org).

 ## Acknowledgements